phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 ```
 We use `stack_top` because the stack grows downwards: A `push eax` subtracts 4 from `esp` and does a `mov [esp], eax` afterwards (`eax` is a general purpose register).
 Now we have a valid stack pointer and are able to call functions.

-The following checks are just here for completeness.
-I won't explain the strange functions and you don't need to understand them.
-They will check for a feature and jump to `error` if it's not available.
-You can [skip this section](#paging) if you like.
+The following check functions are just here for completeness and I won't explain details.
+Basically they all work the same: They will check for a feature and jump to `error` if it's not available.

 [ASCII]: https://en.wikipedia.org/wiki/ASCII
 [VGA text buffer]: https://en.wikipedia.org/wiki/VGA-compatible_text_mode